Baked Potatoes

 What You’ll Need To Make Baked Potatoes

-• Russet potatoes – Also known as Idaho potatoes, russet are ideal for making baked potatoes.
+- Russet potatoes – Also known as Idaho potatoes, russet are ideal for making baked potatoes.
 They are large with a long oval shape and brown skin.
-Their flesh is starchy, so they become fluffy and flaky when cooked.
-In addition to baked potatoes, they’re ideal for making mashed potatoes, french fries, and potato latkes.
+Their flesh is starchy, so they become fluffy when cooked.
+They’re also for making mashed potatoes, french fries, and potato latkes.
 Prior to cooking, the potatoes should be scrubbed clean of any dirt, rinsed, and dried.

-Preheat the oven to 400°F and set an oven rack in the middle position.
+Step 1: Prep the potatoes.
+Preheat the oven to 400°F and set a rack in the middle position.
 Line a baking sheet with aluminum foil.
-Directly on the baking sheet, rub the potatoes with the oil and sprinkle all over with the salt.
+Prick the potatoes with a fork (see pro tip), place the potatoes directly on a foil-lined sheet, rub them all over with oil, and sprinkle with salt.

 Baked Potato Toppings